jampekka/descaniverse/reverse_engineering/README.md

 Scaniverse stores each scanning session as a directory in `/Library/Application Support/scans/`.
 The directory entries of interest for the raw data are:

 * `scan.pb`: Protocol buffer file containing metadata if the scanning session.
-Partially reverse engineered.
+Mostly reverse engineered.
   * Contributions appreciated for further reverse engineering.
 * `frames.pb`: Protocol buffer file containing metadata on each recorded frame.
-Mostly reverse engineered.
+Totally reverse engineered.
   * Contributions appreciated for further reverse engineering.
 * `imgl/`: Directory of high resolution JPEG images.
 * `img/`: Directory of low resolution JPEG images.
 Presumably simply rescaled from the high resolution images.